jeromeetienne/threex.webar/OFFICE-DEMO.md

 # DEMO 'Pre Coffe Morning'

-- META script is all in the kitchen
+- META script is all in the appartement kitchen
 - STORY
   - im no good before coffee
   - so i wrote the apps to help me